shakilmith/documentaion/blog/freemarker/import-directive/index.md

 ![alt text](image2.png)

-In the above, you can see how we can render the macros content from second.ftlh file to first.ftlh file.
+you can see now, how we can render the macros content from ***second.ftlh*** file to ***first.ftlh*** file.
 You can also see in the developer console that, it only renders the macros block not the whole document.

-Note: Developer often use ```include``` directive to insert a common fragment of output e.g. page header, footer, menus or copyright information across the template files.
+**Note:** Developer often use ```include``` directive to insert a common fragment of output e.g. page header, footer, menus or copyright information across the template files.
 It helps to create more concise reusable layout of the application.
 On the other hand, if you have collection of macros (user defined directives), methods (functions), variables that you want to reuse in multiple template files then better to use ```import``` directive.

 Thanks.